What is a Chiari malformation?

 Chiari malformations are structural defects in the skull and cerebellum - the part of the brain that controls balance.
 These malformations occur when part of the skull is smaller than it should be, or is deformed, and causes the brain to be pushed down into the spinal canal.
 This results in pressure and blocks the flow of cerebrospinal fluid, which protects the brain and spinal cord.

-The prognosis of the disease will vary depending on the person suffering from it.
-Sometimes, people hardly notice any symptoms, while in others the disease becomes progressive and can cause serious problems.
+The prognosis of the condition will vary depending on the person experiencing it.
+Sometimes, the symptoms will be barely noticeable, while in others the disease can become progressive and can cause serious problems.
 Some of these problems include:

 Often, people with Chiari malformations do not have symptoms throughout their entire lives.
 However, it should be noted that symptoms can change in each person, depending on the state of the tissues and the accumulation of cerebrospinal fluid pressure.